bird-house/birdhouse-workshop/docs/source/basics/plotter_cli.rst

 Aim
 ---

-We are going to write a command line interface (CLI) for our plot function.
+We are going to write a command line interface (CLI) for our Python plot function.

 Objectives: